krahimov/WebScraper/README.md

 # WebScraper
-The software Scrapes the data about prices of Amazon products and notifies you about the best deals and largest discounts.
+The software Scrapes the data about the prices of Amazon products and notifies you about the best deals and largest discounts.